YasiNoshirvan/multidimensional-energy-signature/README.md

 ---

-## Disclaimer
+## ⚠️ Disclaimer

-This repository contains a generalized implementation intended for educational and research purposes only.
+This repository contains a generalized implementation intended exclusively for educational and research purposes.

-No confidential customer data, proprietary datasets, or protected industrial results are included.
+No confidential customer data, proprietary datasets, internal reports, or protected industrial results are included.

 ---